Web scenes

 1. Sign in to your portal and click Scene.

-2. In Scene Viewer, click Navigation in the modal.
+2. In Scene Viewer, click New Scene in the modal.

-3. On the right, click the search icon and type New York City.
+6. In the right toolbar, click the search icon and type New York City.

-5. On the left, click the rotate icon to adjust the tilt.
+7. In the left toolbar, use the tools to drag, zoom, and pan the scene.
 The web scene should look like New York (web scene).

 Manage a web scene